Bachelor’s in Writing Program Guide

-What Can I Do With a Bachelor's in Writing?
+What You Can Do With a Bachelor's in Writing

 Technical writers work on projects like manuals, textbooks, how-to guides, and academic journal articles and conduct research on their projects to ensure accuracy.
 They may also edit articles, checking for grammar, syntax, and diction that aligns with a specific project's style.